How Children Grieve Differently by Age: A Complete Developmental Guide

 What they understand about death

 Children at this stage have a mature understanding of death.
 They know it is permanent, irreversible, and will one day happen to them.
 They are beginning to think abstractly and can contemplate existential questions.
+This is also a stage where peer relationships become central.

 How grief shows up